 Software teams often run automated Bamboo builds every time after committing changes to the repository.
 This is a typical DevOps automation use case, but there are scenarios where more flexibility and customization are needed.

 As a frequent use case, you need to make running a time-consuming Bamboo build on commit optional.
-For this, you can turn to Better DevOps Automation for Jira.
+For this, you can turn to the free Better DevOps Automation for Jira app.
 This is a Jira app which extends Automation for Jira with development-related triggers.

 You can freely combine the development automation triggers with the built-in Automation for Jira actions to implement a wide range of custom DevOps workflows.
-If you are new to Better DevOps Automation, also read this comprehensive introductory blog to learn more about automating development processes on Jira Data Center and Jira Server deployments.
+If you are new to Better DevOps Automation, also read this comprehensive introductory blog to learn more about automating development processes on Jira Data Center.

 Do you prefer a tutorial video?
 Watch how to create an automation rule for triggering a Bamboo build on commit!